-The GCSE History course consists of two units Unit 1 - Study in Depth
+The GCSE History course consists of two units

+Unit 1 - Study in Depth

-Section A: Life in Nazi Germany 1933 - 1945 Section B: Changing Relations, Northern Ireland and its Neighbours 1920 - 1949 Unit 2 - Outline Study International Relations 1945 - 2003
+Section A: Life in Nazi Germany 1933 - 1945

+Section B: Changing Relations, Northern Ireland and its

+Neighbours 1920 - 1949

+Unit 2 - Outline Study

+International Relations 1945 - 2003

 - Students considering choosing History at GCSE level must have a genuine interest in this subject. - A positive attitude and willingness to work hard both in class and at home is the key to success in GCSE History.
-Good attendance at school is vital. - Good results in Key Stage 3 assessments provide a sound basis for continued study and success at GCSE Level - History is recognised by employers and colleges of further education as an academic subject which promotes the development of transferable skills. - Full details of the GCSE History syllabus can be found in the History Microsite on the CCEA website www.ccea.org.uk - Successful completion of this course at KS4 can lead to the further study of History at Advanced Level.
+Good attendance at school is vital. - Good results in Key Stage 3 assessments provide a sound basis for continued study and success at GCSE Level - History is recognised by employers and colleges of further education as an academic subject which promotes the development of transferable skills. - Full details of the GCSE History syllabus can be found in the History Microsite on the CCEA website www.ccea.org.uk - Successful completion of the GCSE History course provides a good foundation for the further study of History at GCE Advanced Level.